taylorham/lint-staged/README.md

 ### Reuse npm script

-If you wish to reuse a npm script defined in your package.json:
+If you wish to reuse an npm script defined in your package.json:

 ```json
 {